Březina (Rokycany District)

 Březina (Brzezina) is a municipality and village in Rokycany District in the Plzeň Region of the Czech Republic.
 It has about 400 inhabitants.

 Geography

 Březina is located about 7 km north of Rokycany and 15 km northeast of Plzeň.
 It lies in the Křivoklát Highlands.
-The highest point is the hill Hradiště at 619 m above sea level.
-The Klabava River flows through the municipality.
-The Korečný Stream springs in Březina and flows across the municipal territory.
+The highest point is the Hradiště hill at 619 m above sea level.
+The stream Korečný potok originates in Březina and flows across the municipal territory.

 History

 There was an ancient Slavic gord on Hradiště Hill.
 It was one of the oldest gords in the region.

 The first written mention of Březina is from 1379.
 From 1379 to 1651, Březina was the centre of an estate, administered from the Březina Castle.
 It was owned by various noble families and ofter changed hands.
 During the Thirty Years' War, the castle was devastated, and in 1661, it was described as abandoned.

 From 1682 to 1758, Březina was property of the Bubna of Litice family.
 In 1758, it was acquired by the Sternberg family, who were its most notable owners.
 In the early 19th century, they had built here a new castle.
 Kaspar Maria von Sternberg established a large castle park with rare species, although many of them were destroyed by frost in 1929.